 User Reviews for Doxycycline to treat Lyme Disease

-Doxycycline has an average rating of 7.7 out of 10 from a total of 54 ratings for the treatment of Lyme Disease.
-67% of those users who reviewed Doxycycline reported a positive effect, while 11% reported a negative effect.
+Doxycycline has an average rating of 7.0 out of 10 from a total of 61 reviews for the treatment of Lyme Disease.
+59% of reviewers reported a positive experience, while 20% reported a negative experience.

 Frequently asked questions

 - What is the best antibiotic to treat a sinus infection?

 - How long after stopping doxycycline can I drink alcohol?

 - What are the best antibiotics for pneumonia?

 - What is doxycycline hyclate used for?

 "I started feeling really bad and went to the doctor and just happened to remember taking a tick off me so I asked them about it, after bloodwork tested positive for lyme and rocky mountain spotted fever.
 I have taken 2 rounds of doxycycline and still testing positive for it.
 I have now gotten to where all I want to do is sleep and my whole body hurts and is so weak that I literally cannot stand sometimes.
 I don't know what they will do next but already have diabetes and heart problems so I hope they figure something out soon.
 For anyone who thinks it is no big deal, this is completely different than just being tired, its almost like being paralyzed.
 Even with all my other medical issues I have always been able to push myself to go but I can't seem to do that with this.
 I'm afraid the longer I have it the more damage its going to do."